kasimakpinar/knn-scout/README.md

 Nearest Neighbors algorithm in scikit-learn has been used to find players who has similar playing style with a given base player.
 The algorithm simply calculates distances between a new point (in this case, base player) and a given set of points (all players except base player) and return k number (in this case, 10) of closest points.
 It's like calculating closest points among scattered points in a 2-d plane for a specific point, but in this case it's an n-dimensional space (n is number of attributes).

-Passing player data and base player to the algorithm is enough, scikit-learn does the rest of the job.
+Passing player data and base player to the algorithm is enough, scikit-learn library does the rest of the job.

 ## 3. Results